-We will listen to you to understand whether the problem is ASB or not.
+We will listen to you to understand whether the problem is anti-social behaviour (ASB) or not.

 - We will give you advice to help to resolve or manage your situation.

 If it is ASB

 We will follow our policy for managing ASB.
 Our Service Standards outline that:

 - We commit to investigate all complaints of ASB

 - We prioritise the case according to its severity.

 When very serious complaints are made, our officers will arrange an immediate response.
 An appointment will be made at a safe place within one working day.
 Examples of this include: